Conditions for the Requirement

 - Specialized Knowledge or Skill: The expertise associated with the J-1 program field is needed in the home country and identified on the Exchange Visitor Skills List.

-- Government Funding – The exchange visitor is receiving funding whole or in part, directly or indirectly, for the purpose of exchange from the U.S. government or the government of the exchange visitor’s country of nationality or last residence.
+- Government Funding: The exchange visitor participates in a program that was financed in whole or in part, directly or indirectly, by an agency of the United States government or by the government of the country of their nationality or of their last legal permanent residence.

 - J-2 Dependent of a J-1 Exchange Visitor Subject to the Requirement